 What will you receive each month?
 Each month, you’ll receive our latest model portfolios at a range of risk levels, from conservative to aggressive.
 Once you identify your own client’s risk preference, you will have access to a model portfolio allocation at the corresponding risk level that can be customized by your investment team to fit the client’s specific needs.
 QuantStreet’s model portfolios can be used for the asset allocation component of your strategy, or they can serve as a full OCIO-style solution.
 Please note that these model portfolios are tools that you can apply at your discretion, and you remain responsible for determining suitability for your own clients.

-Our rational, explained.
+Our rationale, explained.
 Each month, we’ll share a report with the rationale for our investment decisions, so you can explain them to your own clients.
 If you have questions, our CIO is just a phone call away.

 1. More time for client relationship building, business development, and work-life balance.